paulkn/esar/src/pages/blog/2020-08-03-as-revival-increases-so-abortion-will-end.md

 And that REPENTANCE equals CHANGE.

-Without a serious repentance of the church body and the bride of Christ regarding the abortion we will not see the ending of abortion.
+Without a serious repentance of the church body and the bride of Christ regarding abortion we will not see the ending of abortion in this nation.

-Serious word but it’s true.
+Serious word  to the church but it’s true.
 We must NOW partner with him for the greatest revival in the earth and the ending of abortion.
 We are at a turning point, a reset time, we get to choose what we will do.

   Because of the Holy Spirit who is within us, we can declare that in a moment things can turn around surpernaturally.
 God is giving us a  promise about revival and the ending of abortion.
 I believe many promises are coming to pass in the midst of the greatest revival that we have ever seen before.